-This is the first issue of the scientific and technical journal “Safety & Defense” published in 2020.
+This is the first issue of the “Safety & Defense” published in 2020.
 On this occasion, we would like to thank all the authors and reviewers for their contribution to the development of “Safety & Defense.”
 We also look forward to cooperating with other academics who will broaden our readership and the range of authors, and reviewers.

 We are aware that only on account of close cooperation, mutual respect for science, and professional ethics, “Safety & Defense” can be further developed.
 At this point, I would like to quote Paulo Coelho, who wrote: “There is only one way to learn.
 It's through action.”

 Therefore, with great hopes for the development of science and our journal, I invite you to read this issue.
 In this newest issue, we present twelve peer-reviewed papers that constitute a kind of review of theoretical and empirical scientific research, which are undoubtedly not only interesting, but also innovative in their approach to safety and security.

 The first of the presented considerations focuses on the operational factors and conditions for the development of the air defense system in the Polish Armed Forces.
 This article contains very interesting assessments formulated in relation to air defense organizations in high-intensity conflicts.
 On the basis of conclusions drawn from the course of such conflicts, it was pointed out that it is necessary to gradually increase the air defense’s operational capabilities.
 This should be done by technological modernization, which would include the acquisition of a new generation of anti-aircraft missile systems of various categories from V-Shorad to medium range systems.
 It was also emphasized that it will be possible to achieve this if a multi-stage plan is financially secured and implemented.